COVID-19 and International Travel

 • trip interruption

-The types of activities and actions you take while travelling will influence the likelihood of your exposure to the virus that causes COVID-19.
+The types of activities and actions you take while travelling will influence your risk of getting or spreading COVID-19.

 • travel in crowded and enclosed and/or poorly ventilated forms of transportation (e.g., a local bus/minibus)